-Poignant Kentucky ghost story about the power of a mother’s love and how it stretches even beyond the grave.
-Adapted from folklore by Craig Dominey.
+Poignant Appalachian ghost story about the power of a mother’s love and how it stretches even beyond the grave.

 Not so long ago, many families in the eastern Kentucky hills lived in isolation from the outside world.
 High ridges and poor road conditions kept them miles away from modern conveniences like grocery stores and hospitals.
 If someone ever got sick, a family member would have to ride for miles through the hills to fetch a doctor, sometimes taking a day or more to return.

 The Bishop family lived in a ramshackle farmhouse deep within a remote hollow.
 The steep, rocky hillsides had long given up what little sustenance they could provide, and Howard Bishop, like many of his neighbors, was forced to work for the lumber companies.
 A proud man in his late 30s, Howard had no love for the greedy lumber barons who forced him to work brutally long hours.
 He also hated to see his mountain birthplace ripped apart in the name of industry.
 But when the bitter winter winds would blow through the flimsy walls of his broken-down home, he knew that he had no choice but to succumb to their will for his family’s sake.

 Howard’s only peace came from Elizabeth Bishop, his wife of three years.
 Although Howard showed a stoic exterior to the world, his heart belonged to her.
 Five years his junior, Elizabeth was a beautiful woman toughened by years of mountain living.
 Their relationship wasn’t overly affectionate, but both felt a great deal of comfort knowing that the other was nearby when the black night would fall across the hills.
 And to them, that was enough.